lequeso/awesomeincu-2015/_courses/tutoring.md

 cover: /img/private-tutoring.jpg
 application: /contact/
 ---
-In addition to teaching [group classes](/register/), our expert instructors are available for 1-on-1 tutoring.
+In addition to teaching [group classes](/register/), our expert instructors are available for 1-on-1 tutoring and small group sessions.
 Whether you need help finishing that almost-complete Android app, studying for the AP Computer Science exam, or just prefer learning in a more personal environment, we’ve got someone who can get you through it.

 ## Your First 2 Hours